B-AROL-O/ARNEIS/docs/lego/conveyor-wip.md

 ## Motorizing the conveyor and taking some bottles snapshots

-Next step in conveyor development is the motorisation of the movement.
+Next step in conveyor development is the motorization of the movement.

-The main improvements of the previous project are:
+The main improvements from the previous version of the project are the following:
-- addition of a gear train and a motor to drive the conveyor
+- added a gear train and a motor to drive the conveyor
-- introduction of a white background in the area used to take bottles snapshots
+- introduced a white background in the area used to take bottles snapshots
 - added more space between the bottles

 ### The motor and the white backplane

-Motor is integrated inside the main structure of the conveyor for a reduced space impact on the project.
+The motor is integrated inside the main structure of the conveyor for a reduced space impact on the project.

-The white background may facilitate the contrast in the picture of the bottle's nec.
+The white background may facilitate the contrast in the picture of the bottle's neck.

 ![wip-conveyor-motor-01](../images/wip-conveyor-motor-01.png)

 ### Conveyor movement in all its glory

-The motor used is a [Electric, Motor Powered Up, XL](https://www.bricklink.com/v2/catalog/catalogitem.page?P=bb0960c01&idColor=85) driven by a [Electric Battery Box Powered Up Bluetooth Hub](https://www.bricklink.com/v2/catalog/catalogitem.page?P=bb0961c01&idColor=86) (out of the image)
+The motor used is an [Electric, Motor Powered Up, XL](https://www.bricklink.com/v2/catalog/catalogitem.page?P=bb0960c01&idColor=85) driven by a [Electric Battery Box Powered Up Bluetooth Hub](https://www.bricklink.com/v2/catalog/catalogitem.page?P=bb0961c01&idColor=86) (out of the image)

 ![wip-conveyor-motor-02](../images/wip-conveyor-motor-02.gif)